-In May 2018, a wholly owned unrestricted subsidiary of the Company (Escrow Issuer) issued \$1,800 million in aggregate principal amount of 5.375% Senior Notes at par due 2026.
-The Company used the net proceeds of the offering to finance a portion of the cash consideration for the Fidelis Care Acquisition, which closed in July 2018, to pay related fees and expenses, and for general corporate purposes, including the repayment of outstanding indebtedness.
+In May 2018, a wholly-owned unrestricted subsidiary of the Company (Escrow Issuer) issued \$1,800 million in aggregate principal amount of 5.375% Senior Notes at par due 2026.
+In connection with the closing of the Fidelis Care acquisition, the Escrow Issuer merged with and into the Company and the Company assumed the obligations of the Escrow Issuer under the 5.375% Senior Notes due 2026.
+The Company used the net proceeds of the offering to finance a portion of the cash consideration for the Fidelis Care acquisition, which closed in July 2018, to pay related fees and expenses, and for general corporate purposes, including the repayment of outstanding indebtedness.

 The indentures governing the senior notes listed in the table above contain restrictive covenants of Centene Corporation.
-At June 30, 2018, the Company was in compliance with all covenants.
+At September 30, 2018, the Company was in compliance with all covenants.